 History and Career

-Born and raised in Philadelphia in the 1960s, Terrence L. Gore’s creativity is essential to his character.
+Born in Savannah, GA and raised in Philadelphia in the 1960s, Terrence L. Gore’s creativity is essential to his character.
 As an African American, Terrence embraced his culture and ingenuity by applying his skills to many careers.
 His first endeavor was combining his talents as an interior designer, curator, gourmet chef, caterer, and fashion stylist, to form an event company called T’Elgee Enterprises.
 As a curator, Gore hosted shows and sold artwork by well-known African American artists like Allen Stringfellow and Haitian artist Frank Louissaint for many years from his art gallery on South Street in Philadelphia.

 Later in life, Gore began professional dance training at the Philadelphia Dance Company and Gwendolyn Bye Dance Studio.
 He progressed quickly and was invited to perform with The Obediah Wright Balance Dance Theater in New York City.
 Then in 2004, he performed in Gwendolyn Bye’s Production of The Nutcracker.

-An open and honest conversation between Dr. Brian Litt, Professor of Neurology and Professor of Bioengineering at the Perelman School of Medicine and Terrence about PML.
+An open and honest conversation between Dr. Brian Litt, Professor of Neurology and Professor of Bioengineering at the Perelman School of Medicine and Terrence Gore about PML.
 Dr. Litt shows a scan of Terrence’s brain and the impact of the disease.